-- To achieve the highest cell densities, change the culture medium every day as the cultures approach confluency.
-For rapidly proliferating subcultures, HPAEC should be subcultured before the culture becomes confluent.
-The number of subcultures (passages) that can be achieved will vary with the starting cell density and the methods employed by individual investigators. - HPAEC cultures seeded at 2.5 × 103 cells/cm2 from cryopreserved cells should reach 80% confluence in 7-8 days.
-In this culture, most of the cells should have an epithelioid morphology, and be associated with each other in colonies.
+- To achieve the highest cell densities, the culture medium should be changed every day as the cultures approach confluency.
+For rapidly proliferating subcultures, HUVECp should be subcultured before the culture becomes confluent.
+The number of subcultures (passages) that can be achieved will vary with the starting cell density and the methods employed by individual investigators. - When HUVECp cultures reach 80% confluency, most of the cells should have an epithelioid morphology, and should be associated with each other in colonies.
 Some irregularly sized and shaped cells may be observed.
+The time required to reach 80% confluence will vary with the starting cell density and the methods employed by individual investigators.